Are you paying for broadband service and want to make sure you're getting the actual speed you're paying for?

 For the best results, and it will be suggested by most speed test providers, you should do the following:

 - Make sure that your computer is not running anything in the background - Your computer can very well be downloading something in the background.
-To check, all you need to do is open the Task Manager on Windows (which can be performed by using the control-alt-delete function) or the Activity Monitor on OS X and look at your network stats via the "Network" tab to the far right.
+To check, all you need to do is open the Task Manager on Windows (which can be performed by using the control-alt-delete function) or the Activity Monitor on OS X and look at your network status via the "Network" tab to the far right.
 Furthermore, you should quit or close all apps on your computer to prevent apps from downloading updates while you test your connection.
 However, if your OS is automatically updating, then you will need to wait until the update is finished before you can test your connection.

 - Finally, ensure that your modem and router are rebooted - Refreshing your modem and router will often provide you with the best test results possible.